Introduction to DXing

 back to the earth.

-from far away.
-Therefore long distance AM reception
+Therefore long distance AM reception is usually possible

-is usually possible only when both the transmitter
+only when both the transmitter and the receiver

 in between fall under darkness.